-As someone who lives with multiple mental illnesses and aspects of others, one thing that I dread hearing is this:
+As someone with a background in mental health, one thing that I dread hearing is this:

 “Oh yeah, I’m so OCD.
 I hate mess!
 I love stacking my Tupperware containers.
 It’s all a spectrum, after all.
 Everyone is on the spectrum.”